 This was number 58, bought many years ago, so the collection was accelerating.
 Purchase price was very high for me at the time.
 What is it actually worth on the market?
-Probably it would need the French Polish redoing, to smarten up the barrel, which would put the retail value up to above £2000.
-My selling price would be £1200.
+Probably it would need the French Polish redoing, to smarten up the barrel, which would put the retail value up!
+Sales price in the current state is £600.

 In this photo, of the objective end of the Dollond, the cover slide is open as it would be in use, and sticks out to the side.
 If you are looking at aeroplanes in the sky, you can use the slide as a marker on the aircraft with your other, non-telescope eye, to locate it through the scope in the telescope view.
 I have used that technique since 1961!